Great to have your Rushland boss serving humanity.

 You come up with a new one.

-Get this From the administration press.
+Get this from the administration press.

-For President Barack Obama, one of his most wrenching White House weeks saw the fresh specter of terrorism and the first crushing political defeat of his new term.
+For President Barack Obama, one of his most wrenching White House weeks saw the fresh specter of terrorism and the first crushing political defeat of his new term and the more emotional side of a leader often criticized for appearing clinical or detached.

 That's a tough week, Obama said Friday.

-It's a tough week for me.
+It was a tough week for me.

-Capture the teenager, whose older brother was killed attempting to escape police brought closure to Boston and the White House.
+Shortly after the authorities captured the second suspect in the marathon, the capture of the teenager, whose older brother was killed attempting to escape police, brought closure to Boston and the White House.

-White House.
+The White House.

 Every news story is through the prism of how does this help Obama?

-Or how does this hurt Obama?
+Or, how does this hurt Obama?

-Or what does this mean for Obama's agenda?
+Or, what does this mean for Obama's agenda?

 Or something else to do with Obama.